AspieSoft/miniforge-js/readme.md

 Minify and Forge your node.js files for production.

 - Tracks down local required files, and adds them to the parent file as a self running function.

 - Minifies each file individually, and then as a whole.

+- Allows your file to run standalone, and not depend on miniforge-js to run.

 Optional: